nglgzz/rf-dongle/README.md

   tried both sending and receiving packets across a room (5-ish meters with a wall in between) and it worked fine and that's more than enough for my application.
-- With the GND workaround mentioned below, USB power is working and the device gets detected by the host.
+- USB power is working, the device gets detected by the host, and it can enumerate as a HID device (haven't tried other USB 2.0 classes, but they should in theory work).

-**What's broken**

-- The USB GND pad is disconnected from the rest of the circuit (a workaround is to wire the pad to another GND pad in the vicinity).
-- The USB enumeration is not working, I suspect something is wrong with the data lines but need to test more.
+**What needs improvement**

+- The USB connector (PCB trace) is quite thin, and in some USB ports it doesn't make a solid connection.
+One workaround is to add some tape on the underside of the PCB to increase its thickness.
+Need to figure out a neater solution though.

 ## Pics